swissChili/bluejay/README.md

 ## Documentation

-The [Bluejay manual](https://bluejay.readthedocs.io) contains up to date documentation.
+The [Bluejay manual](https://bluejay.readthedocs.io) contains out dated documentation.
+A complete manual will be available before the 1.0 release.
+For now there isn't a ton to document as the user-space API is non-existent.